-In order to enhance sales of ad campaigns KPIs, the Advertising Operations specialist should manage and maintain relationships with the partners, keep the campaigns up to date, negotiate the changes that can be implemented after the optimizations.
+In order to enhance sales of ad campaigns KPIs, the ad operations specialist should manage and maintain relationships with the partners, keep the campaigns up to date, negotiate the changes that can be implemented after the optimizations.
 In a programmatic environment, Ad Operations should review the inventory submitted by SSPs and make sure it meets the requirements of DSPs and that it adheres to the specifications set by the platform.
 Ad Ops also performs as client success manager, as they provide insights on best-performing inventory.
-This requires strong communication skills to better connect with advertisers, marketers, and media buyers.
+This requires strong communication skills to better connect with publishers and advertisers.

 Running efficient ad campaigns is crucial for successful ad business functioning.
 To succeed, your team should be able to provide quick response, it should have deep expertise to continually increase revenues, plus, it should have bulletproof troubleshooting.
 Building such a team might be quite challenging.
 So, before going ahead you’ll have to decide which option is more beneficial for your business — an in-house team or an outsourced one?
 What are the advantages and disadvantages of each?
 Let’s take a closer look.

 Taking on the responsibility of Ad Ops can be an unnecessary waste of time.
 Leaving this to the professionals will allow you to free up a big chunk of time to focus on your primary business tasks.

 The digital ad space is full of complex systems and tools that require regular monitoring and maintenance.
 With a reliable outsourcing agency, you can hire industry experts with an appropriate skill set and advanced level knowledge.